EricGuo5513/HumanML3D/README.md

 [KIT Motion-Language Dataset](https://motion-annotation.humanoids.kit.edu/dataset/) (KIT-ML) is also a related dataset that contains 3,911 motions and 6,278 descriptions.
 We processed KIT-ML dataset following the same procedures of HumanML3D dataset, and provide the access in this repository.
 However, if you would like to use KIT-ML dataset, please remember to cite the original paper.
 </details>

-If this dataset is usefule in your projects, we will apprecite your star on this codebase. 😆😆
+If this dataset is useful in your projects, we will appreciate your star on this codebase. 😆😆

-## Checkout Our Works on HumanML3D
+## Checkout Our Work on HumanML3D
 :ok_woman: [T2M](https://ericguo5513.github.io/text-to-motion) - The first work on HumanML3D that learns to generate 3D motion from textual descriptions, with *temporal VAE*.
 :running: [TM2T](https://ericguo5513.github.io/TM2T) - Learns the mutual mapping between texts and motions through the discrete motion token.
 :dancer: [TM2D](https://garfield-kh.github.io/TM2D/) - Generates dance motions with text instruction.
 :honeybee: [MoMask](https://ericguo5513.github.io/momask/) - New-level text2motion generation using residual VQ and generative masked modeling.

 ## How to Obtain the Data
 For KIT-ML dataset, you could directly download [[Here]](https://drive.google.com/drive/folders/1D3bf2G2o4Hv-Ale26YW18r1Wrh7oIAwK?usp=sharing).
 Due to the distribution policy of AMASS dataset, we are not allowed to distribute the data directly.
-We provide a series of script that could reproduce our HumanML3D dataset from AMASS dataset.
+We provide a series of scripts that could reproduce our HumanML3D dataset from AMASS dataset.

 You need to clone this repository and install the virtual environment.